 None of this is to say that California would be better off as its own country.
 Far from it.
 The problem is that the idea of buying and selling sovereignty has plenty of precedent on its side.
 It is a loaded weapon for those who would wish to pick it up.
 No doubt, to say that there is a price for political control offends modern sensibilities.
 It doesn’t seem democratic.
 Yet the idea of selling sovereignty has been deemed legitimate by many governments across the world: not just Russia, Spain, Denmark and France (the counterparties to the famous US deals), but a spate of far smaller states as well.
 The US Congress and other world institutions have ratified all of the treaties concerning sovereign rights as commodities.
 Finally, even if there are many legal obstacles worldwide that prohibit secession, there are none that prohibit the marketplace in sovereignty – a once-vibrant marketplace full of sales, leases and options – from reactivating.

 The idea of treating sovereignty as a commodity is a troubling one, and many world leaders embrace it when it serves them.
 Unless the United States and other great powers start putting clear limits to the practice – and resolve to break from history in this regard – the purchase of jurisdiction will remain an option for secessionists.
 California may provide a test case in the near future.
-The window is open.Make a donation
+The window is open.Support Aeon: make a one-off donation